 What should replace Lake Serene as a 100 Classic Hike?

-My favorite lake hike near Lake Serene has to be Lake 22.
+My favorite lake hike near Serene Lake has to be Lake 22.
 It is a little shorter of a trail and less of a challenge but the views are immaculate and hikers can take the trail around the lake during the summertime.
 Lake Serene does not have a trail around the lake.

 Lake 22 is more popular than Lake Serene and is extremely well taken care of.
 Lake 22 even has its own waterfall that hikers can enjoy similar to Bridal Veil Falls.